Multi-dimensional chaos I: Classical and quantum mechanics: Quantum scattering amplitude of the pinball system

 We compare it with the symmetric case $\epsilon = 0$.
 In this case, there is a degeneracy in many of the eigenvalues due to the symmetries, and we consider the spacings only between unique non-degenerate eigenvalues, removing the point at $\delta=0$ from the distribution.
-The result is a Poisson-like distribution - though it does not match Poisson exactly, it is peaked at zero and the average value $\avg{\tilde r}$ is near the expectation value for a Poissonian.
-Plotting $\avg{\tilde r}$ as a function of $k$ (figure \ref{fig:quantum_pinball_sym_rn}) reveals that it does not increase with $k$, at least not in the range where we can perform the numerical computations of up to $k \sim {\cal O}(100)$.
+The result is a Poisson-like distribution - though it does not match Poisson exactly, it is peaked at zero and the average value $\avg{\tilde r}$ is near the expectation value for the Poisson case.
+Plotting $\avg{\tilde r}$ as a function of $k$ (figure \ref{fig:quantum_pinball_sym_rn}) reveals that it does not increase with $k$, at least not in the range where we have performed the numerical computations of up to $k \sim {\cal O}(100)$.\footnote{Note that this and all other computations in this work were performed on an ordinary personal computer.
+With more computing power or time, one can examine much larger values of $k$, but it is unnecessary for our purposes.}

 Based on these results, one can conjecture that for finite $\epsilon$, one can always find a large enough $k$ for which the distribution becomes COE, while in the $\epsilon\to 0$ limit, the transition occurs at $k\to\infty$, corresponding to taking a classical eikonal limit, as discussed above.